In this page

 If the right solution for you is the sale of your home it will be valued by an independent Royal Institution of Chartered Surveyors accredited valuer.

-It will be valued using the same process and guidelines as they value all other homes and properties.
+It will be valued using the same process and market guidelines as applied to all other homes and properties.
 This will give a fair market value for your property based on there being no fire safety concerns in the building.

 The valuation will be arranged at no cost to yourself.

-Any offer for the purchase of the property will be 100% of that value.
+Any offer for the purchase of the property will be 100% of the valuation.

-No. As the scheme is voluntary, if you’re unhappy with the valuation provided, there’s no obligation to accept the offer.
+As the scheme is voluntary, if you are unhappy with the valuation provided, there’s no obligation to accept the offer.

 It is important to manage expectations with property values and although the property will be valued without any consideration of fire safety concerns we appreciate it may not meet your expectation of its value.